DFOS CLI

 dfosservice +did:dfos:xxx#key_yyyaccount.
 Hex-encoded 32-byte seed.
 Never written to disk. - Local relay (

-~/.dfos/relay.db): SQLite database storing identity chains, content chains, operations, beacons, countersignatures, and blobs.
+~/.dfos/relay.db): SQLite database storing identity chains, content chains, operations, countersignatures, and blobs.
 Both chains you own (have private keys for) and chains you've fetched from relays. - Config (

 ~/.dfos/config.toml): relay URLs, identity names, active context, defaults.